apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/migration/usage.en.md

 #### Procedure

-1. Create a new logical database in proxy and configure resources and rules.
+1. Create a new logical database in proxy and configure storage units and rules.

 ```sql
 CREATE DATABASE sharding_db;